BaiLiping/RFS_Filters/README.md

 While I understand that English-speaking Chinese guys may exploit information differentials, the fact that people actually listened to that person is still beyond my comprehension.
 For those conducting research, I encourage you to use your own intellect and conduct your own searches, as the code is already widely available.

 After consulting with legal professionals, I was informed that it is entirely up to me to make this work available since everything is in the public domain.
-If Liu Jianan has any issues with this, please feel free to contact me directly.
+If Liu Jianan has any issues with this, I can deal with you directly.